-With the presidential election a few months away, a lot of worried voters are asking “Hillary or Trump?”
+With the presidential election a few months away, a lot of worried voters are asking “Hillary Clinton or Donald Trump?”
 It’s a real dilemma for many people and certainly begs the question: what is the word when you are faced with two bad choices?

 Cornelian dilemma (also spelled Cornellian)